 Carolina Caeiro, DNS Research Federation, GRULAC Nikolis Smith, Verisign, WEOG Emily Taylor, DNS Research Federation, WEOG

-The session has 5 confirmed speakers: 1.
-Jennifer Chung, Director of Corporate Knowledge, DotAsia, Technical Community, Asia-Pacific.
-2. Mark Hughes, President of Security for DXC Technology, Private Sector, WEOG 3.
-Rocio de la Fuente, General Manager for LACTLD, Technical Community, GRULAC.
-4. Keith Drazek, VP of Policy & Government Relations at VeriSign, Private Sector, WEOG.
-5. Fiona Alexander, Distinguished Policy Strategist and Fellow at Internet Governance Lab at American University, Academia, WEOG.
-In addition, the organizers are in conversation with colleagues from ICANN and the European Commission to confirm two additional stakeholders.
+The session has 7 confirmed speakers: 1.
+Jennifer Chung, Director of Corporate Knowledge, DotAsia, Asia-Pacific.
+2. Jean-Jacques Sahel, Asia-Pacific Head of Content Policy and Global Head of Telecommunications Policy, Google, 3.
+Rocio de la Fuente, General Manager for LACTLD.
+4. Keith Drazek, VP of Policy & Government Relations at VeriSign.
+5. Fiona Alexander, Distinguished Policy Strategist and Fellow at Internet Governance Lab at American University; 6.
+Jia Rong Low, VP, Stakeholder Engagement and Managing Director for Asia Pacific at ICANN; and 7.
+Esteve Sanz, Head of Sector, Internet Governance and Multi-Stakeholder Dialogue at the European Commission.